 Ray Solley at the Tower Theatre

-Ray Solley is the Executive Director of the Tower Theatre Foundation (TTF), a nonprofit organization that owns and operates the historic theatre in downtown Bend, Oregon.
-The Foundation promotes, programs, raises funds for, and rents the renovated Art Deco Moderne venue for a wide variety of performing arts events and organizations.
+Ray Solley is the Executive Director of the Tower Theatre Foundation (TTF), a nonprofit organization that owns and manages the historic theatre in downtown Bend, Oregon.
+The Foundation markets, programs, raises funds for, and rents the renovated Art Deco Moderne venue, providing entertainment and educational programs that make essential contributions to the region's lifestyle and further Central Oregon’s reputation as a dynamic hub of culture.

 Solley moved to Bend after 26 years in Southern California.
-From 2005-2009, he was Executive Director of the Torrance Cultural Arts Center Foundation, overseeing all programming, marketing, fundraising, and day-to-day operations of the nonprofit.
+Since 2005, he had been Executive Director of the Torrance Cultural Arts Center Foundation, overseeing all programming, marketing, fundraising, and day-to-day operations.
+Under Ray’s leadership, the Nakano Jazz Cabaret Series became a local fixture for area music lovers.
+In collaboration with the Torrance Unified School District, he launched Super Science Saturdays (known as “S3”), and re-formatted the Foundation’s children’s programming.

 The diverse acts and personalities Solley has brought to Torrance and Bend include:

-Ed Asner, Spike Lee, Martin Short, Jo Dee Messina, Rita Moreno, Molly Ringwald, Peking Acrobats, Vienna & Moscow Boys Choirs, Hector Elizondo, Mariachi Divas, Celtic Tenors, Tower of Power, Peter Yarrow, Nitty Gritty Dirt Band, Geraldine Ferraro, B.D.
-Wong, Cheech Marin, Free Flight with James Walker, Rita Coolidge, Leon Russell, Preservation Hall Jazz Band, The Turtles….even Elvis.
+Ed Asner, Spike Lee, Martin Short, Vince Gill, Manhattan Transfer, Rita Moreno, Molly Ringwald, Peking Acrobats, Vienna & Moscow Choir Boys, Hector Elizondo, Clint Black, Mariachi Divas, Celtic Tenors, Peter Yarrow, Nitty Gritty Dirt Band, Geraldine Ferraro, B.D.
+Wong, Cheech Marin, Preservation Hall Jazz Band, Blind Boys of Alabama, Leon Russell….even “Elvis.”

-From 1995 to 2001, Solley was the primary agent responsible for packaging and sales of programs to basic and pay cable networks for the William Morris Agency.
-He negotiated and sold a wide variety of cable’s earliest landmark shows, including:
+From 1995 to 2001, Solley was the primary agent responsible for packaging and selling programs to basic and pay cable networks for the William Morris Agency in Beverly Hills.
+He negotiated and sold a large variety of cable’s best known shows, including:

 South Park (Comedy Central)